revell29/streaming-server/README.md

 # Live Video Streaming Client and Server

-This project was bootstraped with
+This project was bootstrapped with

 -   React Redux
 -   Node Media Server